UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 ```
 X = [ "Take me to the river",
-    "Drop me in the water.",
+    "Drop me in the water",
-    "Push me in the river,",
+    "Push me in the river",
     " dip me in the water"]

 ```